JumpyTruck/WRO-FE-2026-Sin-Theta/schemes/README.md

 # Electrical Design Process

-This section explains how we designed and integrated the robot's electrical system.
-It covers the selection of the motor, steering servo, battery, voltage regulators, controllers, camera, and custom PCB.
-Each component was selected based on the robot's power requirements, performance, reliability, size, and compatibility with the rest of the system.
-The section also documents the power budget and the final electrical integration of all components.
+This section explains the design and integration of our robot's electrical system.
+It covers how we selected the motor, steering system, power components, vision system, controllers, and custom PCB based on performance, reliability, power requirements, and the limited space within our chassis.
+It also includes our power budget and final electrical integration.

 ---

-## 1. Motor & Drive Power
+## 1. Motor & Drive System

-### 1.1 DC Motor Selection
+### **1.1 DC Motor Selection**

 We use a **12V 37D metal gearmotor with an 11PPR encoder**, running at **510 RPM**.
-We required 300–500 RPM at the motor, which — with our 56 mm diameter wheels (≈175.93 mm circumference) — gives a theoretical wheel speed of roughly **0.88–1.47 m/s**: fast enough for the course without making acceleration, braking, and precise positioning difficult.
+We required 300–500 RPM at the motor, which — with our 56 mm diameter wheels (≈175.93 mm circumference) — gives a theoretical wheel speed of roughly **0.88–1.47 m/s**.
+This is fast enough for the course without making acceleration, braking, and precise positioning difficult.

 We also required a minimum torque of **≥1.5–2.0 kg·cm** to overcome the robot's weight, rolling resistance, and drivetrain friction while leaving margin for acceleration, without running the motor near its stall torque, which causes excess current draw and heat.